 Kepler Capital Believes Adidas (ADDYY) Still Has Room to Grow

-Kepler Capital analyst Arnaud Girod maintained a Buy rating on Adidas (ADDYY) on December 8 and set a price target of EUR301.00.
-The company’s shares closed last Friday at $178.46, close to its 52-week high of $182.48.
+Adidas (ADDYY) received a Buy rating and a EUR301.00 price target from Kepler Capital analyst Carola Holtz on December 21.
+The company’s shares closed last Tuesday at $178.63, close to its 52-week high of $182.48.

-According to TipRanks.com, Girod is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -2.6% and a 49.2% success rate.
-Girod covers the Consumer Goods sector, focusing on stocks such as Coca-Cola European Partners, Anheuser-Busch Inbev Sa, and Royal Ahold Delhaize.
+According to TipRanks.com, Holtz is a 3-star analyst with an average return of 1.3% and a 59.5% success rate.
+Holtz covers the Consumer Goods sector, focusing on stocks such as Anheuser-Busch Inbev Sa, Royal Ahold Delhaize, and Daimler.

 See today’s analyst top recommended stocks >>